 Are You as Prepared as You Think?

 Many new dentists are alarmed at how unprepared they feel in those first few days in their practice.
 After all, you’ve been studying for four years for this!
 You sailed through clinicals and passed the boards.
 Surely you’re ready.
 But stepping into that treatment room without the safety net of your professors and school program there to catch you can feel intimidating.
-You may learn that you don’t feel as prepared as you thought you would.
+You may learn that you don’t feel as prepared as you thought.
 Your confidence might be shaky, and your nerves get on top of you.

 Don’t Neglect Soft Skills